 Wildlife fans should visit Audubon Bird Sanctuary on Dauphin Island.
-Another fresh idea is to tour the heart of Mobile Bay estuary, home to over 250 species of birds, 230 species of fish and wildlife, including black bears, alligators, bald eagles, osprey.
+Another fresh idea is boat touring Mobile Bay's estuary, home to over 250 species of birds, 230 species of fish and wildlife, including black bears, alligators, bald eagles, osprey.

 Port Mobile is a deepwater seaport (Alabama's only one) ranked in 2010 as USA's 12th largest cargo port by tonnage (shipping trade volume over 55,7 million tons).
 The port is along Mobile River - where the river empties into the bay.